-Born in Nashville, Tennessee, John Henson was educated in the Tullahoma Public Schools and attended David Lipscomb College, the University of Tennessee and Tennessee Bible College.
-A preacher and a writer since 1988, Henson has been the editor of a weekly, and a writer for a daily newspaper.
+John Henson was born in Nashville and attended David Lipscomb College, the University of Tennessee and Tennessee Bible College.
+He has been preaching since 1988, and also been a newspaper writer and editor.
 He won the first-place award in news reporting from the Tennessee Press Association in 2007.
-That same year, he placed third in the “best spot news story” category.
-He currently preaches for the Grand Blanc church of Christ in Grand Blanc, Michigan and writes for The Fellowship Room, his congregation’s bulletin and contributes to Forthright Magazine.
-His articles have been published in The Gospel Advocate, The World Evangelist and Tennessee Valley Christian.
+He preaches for the Grand Blanc church of Christ in Grand Blanc, Michigan.

-Charles Ivie was born in Baird, Texas in June 1946.
-He attended the Brown Trail School of Preaching and graduated in 1978.
+Charles Ivie is from Baird, Texas.
+He attended the Brown Trail School of Preaching, where he graduated in 1978 (while the school was still directed by Roy C. Deaver).
 He has preached in Kansas, New Mexico, Oklahoma, and Texas.
-Charles has been preaching in Tatum, New Mexico since 2004.
-He and his wife, Dena, have six children.
+Since 2004, Charles has been preaching in Tatum, New Mexico, where he and his wife, Dena, live and work.
+They have six children.

 Marlin Kilpatrick attended Lake-Sumter Junior College (1962-63) and graduated from the Florida School of Preaching (1987).
 He has been preaching since 1965 in Florida, Georgia, North Carolina, Virginia and Tennessee.
 He has held one public debate and had a radio broadcast for over thirty years.
 Marlin and his wife, Sandra, work with the Lord’s church in Fruitland Park, Florida.
 They have five children.